top of page

 Matching can be employed to advance social, linguistic and cognitive development

 We can also use matching to strengthen attention, memory and social awareness.
-In Selection-based imitation (Lund and Schnee, 2018, Schnee 2023) matching is used as a vehicle to establish social primacy, strengthen scanning, joint and shifting attention and memory.
+In Selection-based imitation (Lund and Schnee, 2018, Schnee, 2023) matching is used as a vehicle to establish social primacy, strengthen scanning, joint and shifting attention and memory.
 In 'Search-match' (Lund et al), matching is used to strengthen visual memory.
 In 'Sequential matching', matching is used as a vehicle used to target linguistic abilities such as using 'yes and no', and requesting.
 These exercises also enhance executive function (searching) and social abilities (social pragmatics).

 It is important to recognize that matching sits under, and is used to acquire concepts/abilities such as same, different, confirmation (use of ‘yes’), or dis-confirmation (use of ‘no’) etc. So, if matching is not established early during intervention, you may need to return to it in order to advance other abilities.
-When you begin to look around, you begin to see matching sitting under so many things...maybe Dr. Lovaas was on to something.
+When you begin to look around, you begin to see matching sitting under so many things...it seems that Dr. Lovaas was on to something.

 bottom of page